 “We like producing cheap.
 That’s what our company stands for.”
 Joseph Grendys

-- Joseph Grendys, Chairman, CEO and President of Koch Foods, ranks #389 on Forbes list of 400 richest Americans with a net worth of 3.3 billion.
+- Joseph Grendys, Chairman, CEO and President of Koch Foods, ranks #389 on Forbes’ list of the 400 richest Americans, with a net worth of $3.3 billion.

 - Koch slaughters more than 12 million chickens per week and contracts with up to 5,000 chicken farmers at any given time, making Koch the country’s fifth-largest chicken meat producer with an estimated $3.9 billion in annual revenue.

 - In 1985, Koch Foods started as a one-room chicken processing operation with 13 employees.
 Since 1992 Grendys has vertically integrated the company by buying up smaller feed mills and slaughterhouses.

 - “Grendys has spent years pulling in sky-high profits, and even during the worst inflation in 40 years, Koch Foods is able to report record sales volumes weekly.
 In fact, Grendys complains that demand is so high that Koch can’t keep up.” — Chloe Sorvino

 - In 2022 Koch and other major chicken meat producers were hit with a third antitrust lawsuit for alleged price fixing.
 In previous lawsuits, retailers allege that Koch and others schemed to fix the price of chickens by “destroying their own breeder hens and eggs to thwart production, resulting in a roughly 50 percent price increase.”

 - In 2018, Koch Foods settled a class employment discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission (EEOC) to the tune of almost $4 million.
 The EEOC charged the company with sexual harassment, national origin and race discrimination as well as retaliation against a class of Hispanic workers at Koch’s Morton, Miss., chicken processing plant.